songlinj/songlinj.github.io/_posts/2025-02-17-lean-lessons.md

+---
+layout: post
-# Lean Lessons that May or May Not Carry Over to Coq
+title:  "Lean Lessons that May or May Not Carry Over to Coq"
+date:   2025-02-17
+categories: proof
+---

 ## Automation